SL2(R)

 where I denotes the 2 × 2 identity matrix.
 It contains the modular group PSL(2, Z).

 Also closely related is the 2-fold covering group, Mp(2, R), a metaplectic group (thinking of SL(2, R) as a symplectic group).

 Another related group is SL±(2, R), the group of real 2 × 2 matrices with determinant ±1; this is more commonly used in the context of the modular group, however.

 Descriptions

 SL(2, R) is the group of all linear transformations of R2 that preserve oriented area.
 It is isomorphic to the symplectic group Sp(2, R) and the special unitary group SU(1, 1).
 It is also isomorphic to the group of unit-length coquaternions.
 The group SL±(2, R) preserves unoriented area: it may reverse orientation.

-The quotient PSL(2, R) has several interesting descriptions:
+The quotient PSL(2, R) has several interesting descriptions, up to Lie group isomorphism: